Columbia High School (New Jersey): Controversy

 In September 2014, instructor Nicole Dufault was indicted on 40 counts of aggravated sexual assault committed against six male students.

 In October 2014, the American Civil Liberties Union filed a complaint against Columbia High School and the South Orange-Maplewood School District in relation to its academic leveling and disciplinary systems, stating that the overuse of discipline and "zero-tolerance" policy, and implicit racial bias within the level selection system violate Title VI of the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973.
 Claims were made that the suspension rate for black students was five times higher than that for white students, in a classroom environment in which black students were significantly underrepresented in AP and honors classes.
 In late February 2018, the non-profit The Black Parents Workshop filed a new suit concerning this same topic — systematic suppression of minority students via their academic opportunities.
 In July 2020, with the conclusion of a subsequent lawsuit, Columbia and the District more broadly, agreed to enact an integration plan.
 The plan was designed with input from Temple University Professor Edward Fergus, and implementation will be overseen by retired New Jersey Supreme Court Justice John Wallace, Jr.

+In March 2023, Columbia principal Frank Sanchez was involved in a confrontation with a student, resulting in his eventual arrest and charge.
+In the weeks following the incident, the student in question filed an Affirmative Action complaint against Sanchez, alleging he used excessive force by grabbing her and slamming her against a wall.
+Sanchez claims he was preventing an altercation between the student and others who said she had threatened them.
+The incident, partially captured on video from three different sources, has sparked division in the community, and following official and private investigations, has led to legal proceedings questioning whether Sanchez used excessive force or acted to protect students.
+Principal Sanchez has been on paid administrative leave since January 2024, and in March 2024 surrendered himself to detectives working for the Essex County Prosecutor's Office on charges of simple assault and second-degree endangering the welfare of a child.
+Sanchez entered a not guilty plea in his first court appearance and was released, with a future court date slated for June 14, 2024.
+As with many controversial events at Columbia, there is a focus on class and race; Sanchez is a white latino, and the student involved is black.
+These particular events revived broader discussions about the treatment, discipline, and punishment of black students in the district.
+Sanchez returned as principal after all charges were dropped in September 2024.